Updated: Dec 21, 2021

 Look out for phrases and sentences that make for good quotes ("Broken isn't the same as unfixable" - Iko or "Soon we must all choose between what is right and what is easy" -Albus Dumbledore).
 If the book has none of these, I need to work on adding some.

-I found this site on the Writing Cooperative when searching for some good questions to send to my beta reader when they had finished reading the book and decided on the following questions (the first of which had been on my mind for quite some time).
+I found the Writing Cooperative when searching for some good questions to send to my beta reader when they had finished reading the book and decided on the following questions (the first of which had been on my mind for quite some time).

 How did you find the chapter length?
 Were they too long?
 Too short?
 Did you have to put the book down constantly while reading a chapter or read two instead of one?